johnosbb/CeaiveEditor/sentence_structure.md

 Adversative conjunctions are conjunctions that show contrast or opposition between two clauses or ideas.
 They indicate a contradiction, counterpoint, or unexpected relationship between the clauses.
 Examples of adversative conjunctions include "however," "nonetheless," "but," "yet," "still," and "nevertheless."

+### Co-Ordinating Conjunctions

+Coordinating conjunctions are used to connect words, phrases, or clauses that have equal importance in a sentence.
+The main co-ordinating conjunctions are:

+- For
+- And
+- Nor
+- But
+- Or
+- Yet
+- So

+### Subordinating conjunctions

+Subordinating conjunctions are used to introduce subordinate clauses, which cannot stand alone as complete sentences but rely on the main clause for their meaning.
+Subordinating conjunction relegate information to less critical status.

+The main subordinating conjunctions are:

+- After
+- Although
+- As
+- Because
+- Before
+- If
+- Since
+- Though
+- Unless
+- Until
+- When
+- While
+- Whether or not
+- In order that
+- Even if
+- As long as
+- As long as
+- Even though

+- __After working for twenty-five years as an accountant__, Mike robbed a bank.

+Used incorrectly subordinating conjunctions can distract from the main message of the sentence.

+### Prepositions

+Prepositions are used to show relationships between words in a sentence, indicating location, time, direction, manner, and other aspects.

+- About
+- Above
+- Across
+- After
+- Against
+- Along
+- Among
+- Around
+- At
+- Before
+- Behind
+- Below
+- Beneath
+- Beside
+- Between
+- Beyond
+- By
+- Down
+- During
+- For
+- From
+- In
+- Inside
+- Into
+- Near
+- Of
+- Off
+- On
+- Onto
+- Out
+- Outside
+- Over
+- Through
+- To
+- Towards
+- Under
+- Until
+- Up
+- With
+- Within

 # Sentence Structure

 ## Parts of a sentence